royw/check_pyproject/README.md

     poetry add --group dev some_tool
     task build

-The build ought to fail as the [project] and [tool.poetry] dependencies are now out of sync.
+The build ought to fail as [project] and [tool.poetry] dependencies are now out of sync.
 But the output includes the PEP 508 dependency just added that you can copy and paste into the [project] table's appropriate dependency.

     task build